Associate Professor & Acting Chair & Aboriginal Education Coordinator

-Assistant Professor (term instructor)
+Assistant Professor (term instructor) and BEd Coordinator (Terrace)

 Ed has taught for many years in the public school system as a teacher, librarian and counsellor.
 He has a Master’s degree from U.B.C. and a Doctorate from the University of Alberta.
 He has been a sessional at the U. of A. and taught in the Professional Development Program at S.F.U.His research interests include areas related to First Nations people ( particularly the relationship between language and culture), curriculum studies and the uses of images in the social studies classroom.